seroanalytics/epikinetics/README.md

 # Developing

 This package relies on the [instantiate](https://wlandau.github.io/instantiate/) package to ship pre-compiled stan models.
-See the `src/install.libs.R` file for the logic.
+See the `src/install.libs.R` file for the logic for compiling and installing the stan models during package installation.

-This does seem to mean that `devtools::load_all()` won't work, which is a bit annoying.
-For testing local changes you have to actually run `devtools::install()`.
+When running via `devtools` (e.g. `test` or `load_all`) the `install.libs.R` logic is not run, so for this we use an `onLoad` hook which checks whether the package is being loaded via `devtools` and if so, copies compiled models into a local `bin` directory where the `system.file` shim can access them.

 ## Docker
 To build a Docker image, run `docker/build`.